GabrielVaubaillon/my_books/Scripts/README.md

 - add link to Sous-liste readme in quicklinks
 - random.py don't respect -n when --markdown
 - md to csv need update
+- use normpath to get rid of .. in paths
+- add location in books
+- in stats: soit non_lus => et non lus

 ## Ideas